thiswillbeyourgithub/LogseqMarkdownParser/README.md

 a simple python script to load a markdown file and easily access the properties of each block etc.

 # Why?
 * I wanted a script that reads a logseq page, extracts every "DONE" tasks and append it to another file.
 So I made this little parser.
+The resulting script can be found in `examples/done_mover.py`.
 If you need anything just create an issue.

 ## Features
 * access block properties as a dictionary